oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-developer.md

 ## Task 1: Manage and Customize Interactive Grid as a Developer

-This lab uses the **Demo Projects** application.
-In this lab, you customize the **Interactive Grid** for end users.
+In this task, you customize the Interactive Grid for end users.
 You create column groups, set pagination type, and set the report downloadable formats that should be available for end users.
-You also enable end users to save the report as Public interactive grids and convert a read-only interactive grid to an editable interactive grid.
+You also enable end users to save the report as **Public** interactive grids and convert a read-only interactive grid to an editable one.

 1. Navigate to **App Builder** and run the **Demo Projects** application.